Malav-P/Malav-P.github.io/_notes/2024-09-23-score-matching.md

 2. Manifold hypothesis.
 This states that most of the data tends to concentrate on low dimensional manifolds in high dimensional space.
 Since the score function is a gradient taken on the whole space, it is undefined if $\mathbf{x}$ resides on a low dimensional manifold.
 By adding noise to the data, the support of the perturbed distribution is all of $\mathbb{R}^d$, (i.e. the perturbed data is not confined to a low dimensional manifold).

+There are still 2 problems with denoising score matching.

+1. There is a tradeoff between adding noise to fill low density regions and corrupting the original data distribution.
+Too much noise added and the score function is no longer a good approximator of the score function of the data distribution.
+2. If there are two modes of $p(\mathbf{x})$ connected by low density regions, langevin dynamics will struggle to capture the relative weights of the two modes.
+We may need very small step sizes and a large number of steps to get accurate samples.
+Furthermore, if we start near one mode, it may take a large number of steps for langevin dynamics to begin sampling from the second mode.

 ### References

-Vincent, Pascal.
+1. Vincent, Pascal.
 "A connection between score matching and denoising autoencoders."
 Neural computation 23.7 (2011): 1661-1674.

+2. Song, Yang, and Stefano Ermon.
+"Generative modeling by estimating gradients of the data distribution."
+Advances in neural information processing systems 32 (2019).